With the Christmas holidays just around the corner, are you seeking something special for your loved ones? This year, we’ve got you covered...

-In January 2019, the Van Gogh Museum in Amsterdam announced that the painting Sunflowers will not be leaving Amsterdam anymore due to its fragile condition.
-This conclusion followed the extensive research conducted since 2016, concluding in the exhibition Van Gogh and the Sunflowers which opens today.
+In January 2019, the Van Gogh Museum in Amsterdam announced that the painting Sunflowers would not be leaving Amsterdam anymore due to its fragile condition.
+This conclusion followed the extensive research conducted since 2016, concluding in the exhibition Van Gogh and the Sunflowers.

 Between 11 January and 22 February 2019, the painting underwent minor conservation treatment.
 The research deemed that the painting’s condition is stable, but it is extremely sensitive to vibrations and changes in humidity and temperature.

-Sunflowers will not leave Van Gogh museum due to its fragile condition; did you have to make similar decisions regarding any other paintings in your collection?
+DailyArt Magazine: Sunflowers will not leave the Van Gogh Museum due to its fragile condition; did you have to make similar decisions regarding any other paintings in your collection?
 If yes, which ones and what was the reason for the decision?

-The press release mentions the use of the MOLAB platform, which allowed conducting comprehensive research without moving the painting.
+DAM: The press release mentioned the use of the MOLAB platform, which allowed for conducting comprehensive research without moving the painting.
 What tests did MOLAB make possible and what did you find out from these?

-Many paintings have a lot of layers of later-added varnish, which darkens with age and often dulls the colours; in the case of Sunflowers you decided not to remove these as they are bound with the paint.
-With modern equipment, are you able to assess to what degree the varnish changes the colours?
-Do you plan to ‘re-create an original’ version like it was done with The Bedroom in the Unravel Van Gogh app?
+DAM: Many paintings have a lot of layers of later-added varnish, which darkens with age and often dulls the colors; in the case of Sunflowers you decided not to remove these as they are bound with the paint.
+With modern equipment, are you able to assess to what degree the varnish changes the colors?
+Do you plan to “re-create an original” version like it was done with The Bedroom in the Unravel Van Gogh app?

-We will not make a digital reconstruction of Van Gogh’s Sunflowers, as we did with The Bedroom, but in the exhibition we will show painted reconstructions of details of Sunflowers, of what the original colors of the painting (without the varnish) looked like.
+RT: We will not make a digital reconstruction of Van Gogh’s Sunflowers, as we did with The Bedroom, but in the exhibition, we showed painted reconstructions of details of Sunflowers, of what the original colors of the painting (without the varnish) looked like.
 These reconstructions were painted by a conservator on the basis of the results from the research into Sunflowers.

-The layer of wax added in the 1990s has been removed, is this a restoration technique still in use or, as technology progressed, was it replaced with a new method?
+DAM: The layer of wax added in the 1990s has been removed, is this a restoration technique still in use, or, as technology progressed, was it replaced with a new method?